Scope of Collection

 In the early 1920s, after decades of dormancy, the Ku Klux Klan was resurgent, gaining new recruits in the Northeast by using modern sales techniques in which recruiters received commissions for signing new members.
 Capitalizing on anxieties about "foreigners" and racial purity, the Klan found new members in locales with otherwise strong traditions of interracial progress and tolerance.
 Buffalo was one such city.

-The Klan's arrival in Buffalo in 1921 exploited a bitter mayoral campaign that pitted Frances X. Schwab (1874-1946), a brewery owner born to German Catholic immigrants, against Protestant Yale-educated "establishment" attorney George S. Buck (1875-1931).
-The electorate divided along religious, class, and ethnic lines, and Schwab, who had campaigned in opposition to Prohibition, won a narrow victory, becoming Buffalo's first Roman Catholic mayor.
+The Klan's arrival in Buffalo in 1921 exploited a bitter mayoral campaign that pitted Frank X. Schwab (1874-1946), a brewery owner born to German Catholic immigrants, against Protestant Yale-educated "establishment" attorney George S. Buck (1875-1931).
+The electorate divided along religious, class, and ethnic lines and Schwab, who had campaigned in opposition to Prohibition, won a narrow victory, becoming Buffalo's first Roman Catholic mayor.

-In spite of hostility to the Klan from the Buffalo press, the Catholic Diocese, and leading rabbis and African-Americans, the Buffalo chapter's first public ceremony took place in a vacant field on Harlem Road on October 25, 1922 (Lay, p.45).
+In spite of hostility to the Klan from the Buffalo press, the Catholic Diocese, and leading rabbis and African-Americans, the Buffalo chapter's first public ceremony took place in a vacant field on Harlem Road on October 25, 1922.
 The initiation of 800 new recruits was accompanied by a burning cross and public denials of racial bigotry.

-By the summer of 1924, battle lines were clearly drawn, and the antagonism between Klan supporters and opponents erupted in the open.
+By the summer of 1924, battle lines were clearly drawn and the antagonism between Klan supporters and opponents erupted in the open.
 Anti-Klan efforts were led by the United Sons of America and the Liberty League.
-Rising tensions culminated in the bombing on April 18, 1924, of 34 Gallatin Street, the home of Rev. Littleton E. H. Smith, a Klan supporter (Lay, p.117)).
+Rising tensions culminated in the bombing on April 18, 1924 of 34 Gallatin Street, the home of Rev. Littleton E. H. Smith, a Klan supporter.
 The family was not at home at the time.
 The culprits were never found.
 Buffalo was on the edge of religious warfare.

-Those names form the basis of the membership list that is digitized here by the Buffalo History Museum.
+Those names form the basis of the membership list that is digitized here by the Buffalo & Erie County Historical Society.